Nevada Union High School Closes For Day After Dozens Of Teachers Call In Sick

 The district and the union were in talks Thursday afternoon.
 We asked what happens Friday — that’s one question everyone seems to agree on.

-“I can’t answer this for you,” McFadden said.MORE NEWS: Sacramento Woman From Ukraine Watches And Waits As Russia's Invasion Begins
+“I can’t answer this for you,” McFadden said.MORE NEWS: Fire Breaks Out At Homeless Encampment In Rio Linda

 The Rocklin Unified School District voted to make masks optional.
 We asked if the district anticipates similar pushback from teachers.
 The district didn’t answer yes or no but said they will “work with employees” to answer “any questions or concerns.”